 Google made big news when it announced that it will expand its career and technology certification program, adding 100,000 scholarships and a network of hiring partners — but it wasn’t alone.
 IBM has been growing a digital badging program for over seven years.
 Hubspot issues its own certifications.
 The list goes on: Credly, a digital credentialing platform, has seen an 83 percent increase in the number of organization issuing industry credentials since the pandemic began.
 It’s reached the point that a recent article in EdSurge suggested that employer awarded credentials are becoming a “parallel higher education system.”

-The idea of giving people looking to upskill for new careers valuable industry certifications is a good one — here at Calbright we’re committed to it — so this is an encouraging trend.
+The idea of giving people looking to upskill for new careers valuable industry certificates is a good one — here at Calbright we’re committed to it — so this is an encouraging trend.
 The more ways people can get new skills to connect them to the 21st century economy, the better.

 Private industry “parallel higher education systems” may be enough for some, but is it the whole picture?
 Will these programs achieve the goals that we want from a career-focused education system?
 There are reasons to be optimistic, but cautious.
 Some private, for-profit, educational institutions have a poor track record of supporting students … and historically some are leaving adult students worse off than they were before they enrolled.
 We must also be cautious of well intentioned companies dealing in new educational technologies that are often over-hyping what they can offer.
 We can’t let students down.